WhirlFirst/somde/README.md

 ```

 ## Data
-Slide-seq can be downloaded from SpatialDB website:
+Slide-seq data we used can be downloaded from SpatialDB website:
 http://www.spatialomics.org/SpatialDB/download.php

 ## Tutorial